Ax8457/WriteUPs/ECW2025/S7_PLC/README.md

 ## Crypto - Old Proprietary Encryption

-<p aling="justify">This last challenge was a crypto challenge, based on an old encryption algorithm used to encrypt passwords in project files, on SIMATIC device.
+<p align="justify">This last challenge was a crypto challenge, based on an old encryption algorithm used to encrypt passwords in project files, on SIMATIC device.
 The goal was to break a password encrypted using the encryption algorithm.
-To do so, a S7COMM network packets capture was provided, as well as know plaintext passwords with their respective hashes. </p>
+To do so, a S7COMM network packets capture was provided, as well as know plaintext passwords with their respective ciphers. </p>

 ### TCP stream analysis : extract password hash

+<p align="justify">Analyzing the network traffic capture, encrypted password hexa an be extracted from S7COMM Security packets.
+As a matter of fact, S7COMM protocol doesn't embeds strong securoty feature and most of the traffic is sent in clear.</p>

 ````bash
 tshark -r ECW_PLC_PASSWORD.pcapng -Y "tcp.stream eq 0" | grep pass